Reese, Michigan: History

 In 1873, G. W. Reese brought the Detroit & Bay City Railroad through the town.
 Hudson B. Blackman then platted a tract of land adjoining Gates, and called it Reese, in honor of the railroad superintendent.
 The station, post office and town were then renamed after him.
 Thomas Haniford and Michael Doyle probably worked for that same railroad, and Eustius Gall, born in Switzerland, was an engineer.
 Blackman also donated the right–of–way and grounds on which the depot sat.

 In 1875, Aseneth Rogers surveyed and platted an addition to the village of Gates.
 With the railroad station at the east end of town being called Reese, the post office of Gates at the west end eventually merged, the entire village and surrounding area becoming known as Reese.
-James N. Taylor, whom, according to the 1880 census was born in Virginia, served as postmaster from 1878 to at least 1883.
-In 1889, he and his family lost most of their possessions in a house fire.

 In 1905 Gatestown was a common name of the west end of the community, still in use in 1915 and as late as 1940.

 The village grew rapidly and within five years had a population of more than 300.
 In 1877, Reese was described as the railroad and trading point for a large section of farming country.
 Along with transporting people to and from the area the railroad would also transport timber, limestone and produce to markets throughout Michigan.
 In the early 1900s, the railroad also was used by local farmers to ship hogs and cattle to Detroit.
 Stages were also running daily from Saginaw to Caro.
 The depot served both railroads, as two train order boards were present.
 (One on a mast for the NYC and one on the building for the PM).
 Reese Crossing was not an interlocking but it was protected by a target that was set by approaching train crews.
 The east–west route is that of the Pere Marquette, and the north–south route going by the grain elevator is the Michigan Central branch line between Denmark Jct. and Bay City.
 The target was set vertical for a Michigan Central movement on the Denmark Jct.
 Branch.